Banner image placeholder

 All surveys will start at 7:30 AM and are expected to last between 4 and 6 hours.

 This is a unique opportunity to gain hands-on experience in wildlife research, contribute to conservation science, and work alongside trained wildlife detection dogs.
-Whether you are a student, naturalist, or outdoor enthusiast, your participation will help us better understand how Eastern box turtles are responding to urbanization.
+Whether you are a student, naturalist, or outdoor enthusiast, your participation will help us better understand how Eastern box turtles are faring in the most urban portion of their home range.

 Risks Associated with Field Work